Blue economy: Definitions

 World Wildlife Fund begins its report Principles for a Sustainable BLUE ECONOMY with two senses given to this term: "For some, blue economy means the use of the sea and its resources for sustainable economic development.
 For others, it simply refers to any economic activity in the maritime sector, whether sustainable or not."

 As the WWF reveals in its purpose of the report, there is still no widely accepted definition of the term blue economy despite increasing high-level adoption of it as a concept and as a goal of policy-making and investment.

+According to the Organisation for Economic Co-operation and Development (OECD), the blue economy, which includes all industries with a direct or indirect connection to the ocean, such as marine energy, ports, shipping, coastal protection, and seafood production, could outperform global economic growth by 2030.

+Studies have proposed methodologies to estimate the contribution of the blue economy to GDP and the labor market at a regional level—for example, the study, "Shades of blue: the regional structure of the ocean economy in Brazil," published in Ocean Sustainability.
+Based on an inter-regional input-output model, the authors mapped the direct and indirect impacts of these activities, highlighting both the economic importance of coastal areas and their connection to the country's interior through supply chains.
+Thus, the study emphasizes that understanding the contribution of the ocean economy to GDP and its interactions with other economic activities is crucial for developing more effective policies tailored to the specific needs of each coastal region of a country.

 Related terms

+Blue Technology

+Blue Technology refers to the application of innovative and sustainable practices that aid to a healthier water economy.
+It's used in nearly every sector to advance or improve existing practices.
+Examples include ROVs that can monitor fish farms, robotics that can assist in the effort to regenerate corals, or vehicles built to remove trash from waterways.

 Ocean economy

 A related term of blue economy is ocean economy and we see some organizations using the two terms interchangeably.
 However, these two terms represent different concepts.
 Ocean economy simply deals with the use of ocean resources and is strictly aimed at empowering the economic system of ocean.
 Blue economy goes beyond viewing the ocean economy solely as a mechanism for economic growth.
 It focuses on the sustainability of ocean for economic growth.
 Therefore, blue economy encompasses ecological aspects of the ocean along with economic aspects.